How To Choose The Perfect Wedding Date

-Will there be a shelter from all weathers, shade for the heat, and cover for the rain or snow.
+Will there be shelter from all weathers, shade for the heat, and cover for the rain or snow?

 Do either of your families have any dates that you need to avoid.
 Perhaps they have committed to things already, work, holidays etc.

-If you really want the date you have chosen, can they move their commitments to fit in with you?
-If not, then you may need to reconsider the perfect date and move it to include your VIP’s
+If you really want your chosen date, can they move their commitments to fit in with you?
+If not, then you may need to reconsider the perfect date and move it to include your VIPs

 As tempting as it is to check with some of your guests if the date you have chosen is perfect for them, this opens a can of worms.

-If the guests are given enough notice, then they have the opportunity to move things around, if they can, to attend the wedding.
+If the guests are given enough notice, they can move things around, if they can, to attend the wedding.

-You might want to avoid certain dates, mainly due to them being higher in costs like Valentine’s day.
+You might want to avoid certain dates, mainly due to them being higher in cost like Valentine’s day.

 Major sporting events that are happening, particularly grand finals.
 Do you really want guests checking the score on their phones the entire night, or worse, sitting at the bar watching the tv?

-There are calendars on the internet, like this one here, that tell you when sports events are being held.
+There are calendars on the internet that tell you when sports events are being held.

-Check them out for your perfect date; if it’s on there, consider if you need to change your date.
+Check them out for your perfect date; if it’s on there, consider changing your date.

 Are you superstitious?
-If you are, then the 13th, especially if it was a Friday, might be a no go for you.
+If you are, then the 13th, especially if it is a Friday, might be a no-go for you.